CorneliusRior/CCRepl/PuppetCommand.md

 ## Implementation:
 Create an implementation of `IPuppetCommand`, and add new command(s) to the list `Commands`.
 You can create placeholder commands with just `Name`, these will be registered in `Puppet` and will be listed in `help` and `commands` commands, but will have no functionality.

+This can be done with the constructor defined in the `PuppetCommand` class:

 ```csharp
 public class MyCommands : IPuppetCommandSet
 {